hongliliu/phangs_scripts_TP_ALMA/README.md

 CASA> execfile('do_data_reduction.py')

-* parameters: contain all parameters specific to a project
+- parameters: contain all parameters specific to a project

-* do_data_reduction: script to be called for data reduction
+- do_data_reduction: script to be called for data reduction

-* ALMA_TP_data_reduction: routines for data reduction.
+- ALMA_TP_data_reduction: routines for data reduction.

+Still needs to be tested for the newest ALMA TP data and ALMA pipeline rediced data.